Noololly/site/README.md

 # Noololly's website

 This is the repository for my new website.
-It may not be much, but its my first venture outside of boilerplate HTML
+It may not be much, but it's my first venture outside of boilerplate HTML

 # Making a build environment